jd-13/TFHelpers/docs/ScikitLearnWrapper.md

 In this method you will need to return a string which adequately describes your model and its hyperparameters.
 This string is used to group model files.

-For complete examples of both of the above methods, see `SKTFModels.BasicRegressor` for an example.
+For complete examples of both of the above methods, see `SKTFModels.BasicRegressor`.